 As part of the Board's risk oversight role, our Human Capital Committee reviews and assesses the risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on us.
-The Human Capital Committee is responsible under its charter for approving the compensation of our executive officers and periodically reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee may otherwise determine to be appropriate.
-Likewise, our Nominating and Corporate Governance Committee is responsible for supervising the evaluation and preparing an assessment of the Board's performance and establishing equity ownership guidelines for Board members, either of which may impact our risk profile from a governance perspective.
+The Human Capital Committee is responsible under its charter for approving the compensation of our executive officers and periodically reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee is responsible for supervising the evaluation and preparing an assessment of the Board's performance and establishing equity ownership guidelines for Board members, either of which may impact our risk profile from a governance perspective.
 In performing their risk oversight functions, each committee of the Board has full access to management, as well as the ability to engage outside advisors.